rclark89/Google_capstone/README.md

-# Portfolio
+# Google Capstone project
-This is where I keep my best examples of data analysis and coding.
+This is where I keep my SQL scripts from the capstone project for my Google Data Analytics Certificate Capstone project.